svalsemey/hassio-moon-astro/README.md

 ## Known Notes

 - Ecliptic-of-date values use IAU 1980 nutation with true obliquity.
-- If you modify translation files, reload the integration to apply changes.
+- If you modify locally translation files, reload the integration to apply changes.
-- Ensure the key name for “ecliptic_latitude_next_new_moon” is consistently spelled across code and translations.

 ## Contributing